SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

 - I also improved card alignment on iphone XL with solution from https://stackoverflow.com/questions/6072154/html-css-wrapper-is-not-center-aligned-in-iphone-safari

+The first deployed site was shared on slack #peer-code-review and I'm very grateful to [Alicja Malinkowska](https://app.slack.com/team/UML1GUKHU) for helpful comments.
+As a result of these I;
+  - changed all section widths to 100% and introduced overflow-x:hidden; in sections where horizontal overflow was occurring.
+  - revised the contact section to use flex properties to place the contact form on the right on large displays whist using a media query to make it sit inline vertically on small devices.
+  - changed transparency of text color in About, on small displays, and in Footer
+  - set a constant height for p elements in learning cards to give a consistent relationship to icon buttons
+  - changed transparency of background-color and changed color to #fff for learn and support icons

 two outstanding issues remains that:
- -  icon buttons left align instead of to thecentre on iOS Safari on an iPhone5 - this is not seen in simulations of this model.
+ - icon buttons left align instead of to the centre on iOS Safari on a real iPhone5 - however this is not seen in simulations of this model.
  - that the modal quiz does not run on some old models of iPad.